-The start of the year great time of year to reflect on the successes of 2018 and picture the achievements you could reach in 2019.
+The start of the year is a great time to reflect on the successes of the year that was and picture the achievements you could reach in the year ahead.
 Astute business operators harness the perspective that comes with a new year to define and refine their New Year’s resolutions and business goals.
-With this in mind we share with you 8 tips to kick start your year to achieve a successful 2019.
+With this in mind, here are 8 tips to kick start your year to reach your full potential in 2022.

 1. Review your business and marketing plans